tonyputi/runitonce/README.md

     - Model resources to standardize the json response for better handling
     - Model factories to seed database during unit tests
     - Unit test to test api via http request
-    - Dusk to make browser tests
+    - Dusk to make browser QA tests (register, login and wallets)
     - Custom casts to convert euro-cents to euro
     - Jetstream a starter kit for SPA